dicengine/dice/doc/doxygen/DICe_Tutorial.md

 The image data for this example is a `.cine` video file.
 The `.cine` format is used for high speed video.
 There are a number of problems with the image data for this example: the speckle pattern is not evenly distributed; the speckles are of poor sizes; the parts in the video move in a jerky fashion; the center wheel has a lot of speckular reflection; some parts are too small for a proper subset; and some parts are of odd shapes, making square subsets difficult.
 This example is designed to show how to collect motion data, even with a terrible set of images.
 It is definitately not a good example to follow in terms of the experimental set up.

 The files for this example are in the `mechanism` folder of the `tests/examples/` directory.
 The subsets are defined in the file `subsets.txt` and are shown in the image below.
 In the first section of the file, the coordinates of the centroid for each subset are defined.
 In this case, there are 4 subsets (ids:0,1,2,3).
 Notice several things about the subset definitions.
 The first is that two disconnected shapes are used to define Subset 0.
 Any number of shapes can be combined into a single subset.
 The shapes do not have to be contiguous.
-Another thing to notice is that there is no `conformal_subset` definition for Subset 3.
+Also notice that the circular subset for subset 2 is only 5 pixels in radius.
+The results for this subset are less accurate than the rest due to the small subset size, but the u and v displacements can still be tracked relatively accurately.
+After plotting the results from each subset, the varying levels of confidence in the solution can be determined by comparing `SIGMA`, `GAMMA`, and `BETA` values.
+See the main documentation for the descriptions of what each of these fields represents.

+Conformal subset definitions are not required for every subset.
 As long as the user has defined a `subset_size` in the `input.xml` file, any subsets that do not have a `conformal_subset` definition will be assigned a square region of the default dimensions.

 ![](images/MechanismSubsets.png)
 @image latex images/MechanismSubsets.png